Book setup callTake the Memory Audit

 Knowledge exists in Confluence, Google Drive, SharePoint, and Slack.
 But it is outdated, scattered, duplicated, or unverified.
 People cannot find the right answer fast enough, or they find an old answer and act on it.

 Decisions are made verbally.
 Tasks are committed to over email.
 Risks are named in a conversation and forgotten.
 Roles change on calls.
-Nobody writes the authoritative record — because nobody has time to, and nobody is sure they should.
+Nobody writes the authoritative record.
+Nobody has time to, and nobody is sure they should.

 Saberra extracts structured records from meetings and email, routes them through human review, and builds the organizational memory that would otherwise not exist.